A Data Storage Server that’s GOOD for the Home Office and the Small to Medium Size Business

-- Creating a personal music and videos cloud
+- Creating personal music and video cloud.

-- Storing security surveillance video
+- Storing security surveillance video.

-- Storing large video or other multimedia files
+- Storing large video or other multimedia files.

-- As a small 2 or 4 bay unit for personal use
+- As a small 2 or 4 bay unit for personal use.

-- As mass storage for a large organization with 100s of users
+- As mass storage for a large organization with 100s of users.

-What do you thing so far?
-Now let’s backup these file shares…
+What do you think so far?

 2. Data Storage Backup and Archiving

 Data backups are always a big deal.
-Especially when it comes to costly tapes and library hardware.

-If you are like most IT operations, then you are backing up everything and saving it forever.
-This is ridiculous and costly.
+If you’re like most operations, you’re backing up everything and saving it forever.

-But it’s good for vendors, right?
+But it’s good for vendors who want to keep selling you more stuff, right?

 It’s also a never-ending job fixing and updating tape drive software and hardware.

 Below is the traditional way QNAPs are used with backup software, but you can customize this as required.

-Yes – Depending on the backup schedule, you can calculate the storage requirements and custom build a mass storage solution with 100s of terabytes using 8, 12, 16, or 24 bay units running low-cost 6TB SATA3 drives.
+Yes – Depending on the backup schedule, you can calculate the storage requirements, and custom builds a mass storage solution with 100s of terabytes using 8, 12, 16, or 24 bay units running low-cost 6TB SATA3 drives.

-Yes – Not only will this solution work with your current backup software but QNAP also works with Veeam to backup VMware and Hyper-V.
+Yes – Not only will this solution work with your current backup software but QNAP also works with Veeam to back up VMware and Hyper-V.

 QNAPs are affordable enough that you can dedicate separate units for different workloads – VMs, databases, files shares, etc…

-Can these white box storage units backup home users?
+C. Can these white box storage units backup home users?

 Yes – And for home users, QNAP has an app especially for us.

 With NetBak Replicator you can easily back up files from Windows PCs.

 It only takes a few clicks to schedule backup jobs from multiple PCs to a Turbo NAS.

-NetBak Replicator also supports backing up via FTP through the Internet.
+Imagine this, NetBak Replicator also supports backing up via FTP through the Internet.

-It creates a “Qsync folder” in your device where you can simply drop files, and synchronizes the files to all your devices linked to the Turbo NAS.
+It creates a “Qsync folder” in your device where you can drop files and synchronizes the data to all your devices linked to the Turbo NAS.

-Are there any more backup options?
+D. Are there any more backup options?

 And if that’s not enough, QNAP integrates with 3rd party clouds to backup your local backup up to the cloud for offsite safety.

-Thoughts?
 Now let’s look at a storage topic that has been a big problem everywhere I have worked.